United Therapeutics (UTHR)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, United Therapeutics’s ROIC has increased significantly over the last few years.
+Over the last few years, United Therapeutics’s ROIC has increased significantly.
 This is a great sign when paired with its already strong returns.
 It could suggest its competitive advantage or profitable growth opportunities are expanding.

-12. Key Takeaways from United Therapeutics’s Q3 Results
+11. Key Takeaways from United Therapeutics’s Q4 Results

-United Therapeutics is an amazing business ranking highly on our list.
-First of all, the company’s revenue growth was impressive over the last five years.
+There are multiple reasons why we think United Therapeutics is an amazing business.
+For starters, its revenue growth was solid over the last five years.
 On top of that, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits, and its impressive operating margins show it has a highly efficient business model.

-United Therapeutics’s P/E ratio based on the next 12 months is 16.2x.
-Scanning the healthcare space today, United Therapeutics’s fundamentals really stand out, and we like it at this price.
+United Therapeutics’s P/E ratio based on the next 12 months is 15.8x.
+Looking at the healthcare landscape today, United Therapeutics’s fundamentals really stand out, and we like it at this price.